-((4) Surface impoundments and tanks - Permit requirement - Design ((standards.
+(4) Surface impoundments and tanks - Permit requirement - Design ((standards.

 (a) The owner or operator of a surface impoundment shall prepare engineering reports/plans and specifications, including a construction quality assurance plan, to address the design standards of this subsection.
 In determining pond capacity, volume calculations shall be based on the facility design, monthly water balance, and precipitation data.
 All surface impoundments shall)).
-Surface impoundments and tanks must be designed so that the facility can be operated to meet the performance standards of WAC 173-350-040, and the following design standards:
+Surface impoundments and tanks must be designed so that the facility can be operated to meet the performance standards of WAC 173-350-040.
+The owner or operator of surface impoundments and tanks regulated under this section must prepare engineering reports/plans and specifications to address the following design standards: